Note that this documentation needs to be updated to the latest version.

 dependency.typedef

-is used for parameters and a qualities but can also be used for a provide, require, input and output.Additionally, a component can be a composition of other components, yielding a component hierarchy, in the following two ways.
+is used for parameters and qualities but can also be used for a provide, require, input and output.Additionally, a component can be a composition of other components, yielding a component hierarchy, in the following two ways.

 We consider a Biometric Access Control system that grants access to e.g. buildings, rooms, files, or data on the basis of face recognition, e.g., by analyzing the relative position, size, and/or shape of the eyes, nose, cheekbones, and jaw.